-Some 14 percent of parents in the T. Rowe Price survey anticipate withdrawing retirement savings funds to help cover their kids’ college costs.
-But this can get expensive.
+Withdrawing retirement savings funds to help cover their kids’ college costs can get expensive.
 A 401(k) withdrawal comes with a hefty 20 percent withholding tax to cover income taxes, and if you’re under age 59 1/2 you could pay an additional 10 percent penalty on the withdrawal.

 Try not to count on retirement savings for college funding.
 Dipping into that pot could mean a financial burden for your children in the future—when they must bear the cost of providing for you in your twilight years because you didn’t save enough.

 Socking money into a state-sponsored 529 College Savings Fund offers the ability to grow your investment, tax-free, as long as distributions go toward qualified educational expenses.
 And some states allow partial or complete tax deductions for 529 contributions, resulting in additional savings.
 Let relatives know about your child’s 529, and encourage gifts to the college savings fund in lieu of extra toys or knick-knacks.

 Put your retirement and college savings on autopilot by arranging to withdraw a set amount from your checking account at regular intervals (like paydays).
 This ensures continued contributions to both goals and improves the likelihood of reaching your targets.
 Whenever you get a raise, boost your contribution to each plan accordingly.

 Saving for college and for retirement are important financial goals for many families.
 Working with a financial professional can help you balance retirement savings and college funding.